dbt-labs/docs.getdbt.com/website/docs/docs/dbt-support.md

 ## dbt Cloud support

-Our purpose is to assist dbt Cloud users as they work through implementing and utilizing dbt Cloud at their organizations.
+We want to help you work through implementing and utilizing dbt Cloud at your organization.
 Have a question you can't find an answer to in [our docs](https://docs.getdbt.com/) or [the Community Forum](https://discourse.getdbt.com/)? dbt Support is here to `dbt help` you!
 Check out our guide on [getting help](/guides/legacy/getting-help) - half of the problem is often knowing where to look... and how to ask good questions!
 Types of questions dbt Support will assist you with:
 - **How do I...**